-- Effective 1st December 2011, maturity period of the scheme is 5 years (60 months) from account opening date.
+- Effective 1st December 2011, the maturity period of the scheme is 5 years (60 months) from account opening date

-- POMIS account can be held individually or jointly (max. three adult holders).
+- POMIS accounts can be held individually or jointly (max. three adult holders)

-- On use of cheque for account opening, date of cheque realization will be account opening date.
+- On the use of cheque for account opening, date of cheque realization will be account opening date

-- Nominee facility available and can be updated later after opening account.
+- Nominee facility available and can be updated later after opening an account

-- POMIS account can be freely transferred from one Post Office to another.
+- POMIS accounts can be freely transferred from one Post Office to another

-- No limit on number of POMIS accounts held singly/jointly.
-Subject to max. cumulative balance criteria.
+- No limit on the number of POMIS accounts held singly/jointly.
+Subject to max. cumulative balance criteria

 - Cumulative maximum balance across all sole operated POMIS accounts is Rs.
 4.5 lakhs.
-For jointly held accounts, maximum POMIS balance limit is Rs.
-9 lakhs.
+For jointly held accounts, the maximum POMIS balance limit is Rs.
+9 lakhs

-- The Post office credits proceeds directly to the investor’s post office savings account on monthly basis by ECS/CBS.
+- The Post office credits proceeds directly to the investor’s post office savings account on a monthly basis by ECS/CBS

 - No bonus available on accounts opened on or after 1st December 2011.
-Accounts opened earlier were eligible for 5% bonus on deposit amount.
+Accounts opened earlier were eligible for a 5% bonus on deposit amount

-- Post Office Monthly Income Scheme account can continue to earn interest for up to 2 years after account maturity if proceeds are not withdrawn by the investor.
-The applicable rate will be the same as that of a standard Post Office savings account.
+- Post Office Monthly Income Scheme accounts can continue to earn interest for up to 2 years after account maturity if proceeds are not withdrawn by the investor.
+The applicable rate will be the same as that of a standard Post Office savings account

 - Identity Proof: Copy of government issued ID such as Passport / Voter ID card / Driving License/Aadhaar, etc.